 A technically-groundbreaking, inventive, influential and entertaining French film musical, adapted from a successful stage production.
-Michel Bouflette (René Lefèvre), an impoverished Parisian artist, is perpetually annoyed by numerous creditors.
-In the apartment of his long-suffering fiancée, ballerina Béatrice (Annabella) who is endlessly waiting to get married to her flirtatious boyfriend, Michel's worthless, torn, and tattered jacket ends up in the hands of elderly and eccentric on-the-run thief Grandpa Tulip (Paul Olliver).
-Michel realizes that in the pocket of the jacket was his winning ticket in the Dutch lottery, with a prize of a million guilders.
-There's a race across Paris with his best friend-rival Prosper (Louis Allibert) to recover the jacket concealing the winning lottery ticket.
+Michel Bouflette (René Lefèvre), an impoverished Parisian artist, was perpetually annoyed by numerous creditors.
+In the apartment of his long-suffering fiancée, ballerina Béatrice (Annabella) - who was endlessly waiting to get married to her flirtatious boyfriend, Michel's worthless, torn, and tattered jacket ended up in the hands of elderly and eccentric on-the-run thief Grandpa Tulip (Paul Olliver).
+Michel realized that in the pocket of the jacket was his winning ticket in the Dutch lottery, with a prize of a million guilders.
+There was a race across Paris with his best friend-rival Prosper (Louis Allibert) to recover the jacket concealing the winning lottery ticket.

 À Nous la Liberté (1931, Fr.) (aka Freedom For Us), 104 minutes, D: René Clair